josephbudd/kickwasm/README.md

 ## The frame work

 The framework works as soon as you build it.
-You can build it as soon as kickwasm generates the source code.
+You can build the framework as soon as kickwasm generates the source code.

 The colors example is only a framework without anything added to it.
 See the colors example video below.